Email Marketing

 Sender NameThe human-readable "From" name (e.g., "Acme Marketing").

-Email AddressThe full email address (e.g., hello@acme.com).
+Email AddressThe full sending email address (e.g., hello@mail.acme.com).

 Workspace vs. Platform Identities